-On Saturday 25th of July, the UK government announced that those returning from Spain would face a 14 day self-isolation period, effective from Monday 27th of July.
+On Saturday 25 July, the UK government announced that those returning from Spain would face a 14 day self-isolation period, effective from Monday 27 July.
 This comes after reports of spikes across the country, particularly in the cities of Barcelona, Zaragoza and Madrid.

 But the story has stayed in the minds of many as a reflection of Britain’s hasty, reactive and irresponsible approach to changes on the international stage.

 Notably, the autonomous communities in Spain have reported great discrepancies in the number of active cases, with 65.4% registered in the regions of Aragon and Catalonia.
 In an interview with the Telecinco TV network, Spanish prime minister Pedro Sánchez ruled the decision “unjust”, claiming the UK had made an “error” in imposing a nationwide self-isolation period.